01 of 11

 Knit the Ribbing

-Work in knit 1, purl one ribbing for 4 rounds.
+Work in knit 1, purl 1 ribbing for 4 rounds.

 Use the fourth needle to work across the stitches on one needle.
 After that needle is empty, use it to work across the next needle, and so on.

 If you're new to double-pointed needles, you might need to knit a little slower than usual.
-Once you've knit a couple of rounds, the work will feel much more stable.Continue to 4 of 11 below.
+Once you've knit a couple of rounds, the work will begin to flow and feel much more stable.Continue to 4 of 11 below.

 04 of 11